surajDongre-16/MAX-Fashion-clone-web-17/README.md

 - The sign-up and sign-in page is designed and functioned by Suraj.

 - Filter by category page is designed and functioned by Rohit

+- All product pages java-script writtent by jyoti.

-- All products page and sorting data is designed & functioned by Suraj.
+- sorting data is designed & functioned by Suraj.

 - Products add to cart button is designed, and functioned by Jyoti.

 - Payment Page as well as basket page is designed & functioned by Sharang.

-- Additional features add and functioned by Jyoti.
+- Additional features added and functioned by Jyoti.

-- Code optimization done by Jyoti.
+- Code optimization and debugging done by Jyoti.

-- Code merging and management by Jyoti and Suraj
+- Code merging and management by Jyoti and Suraj.

 - Data collected by Rohit & Pardeep.
 ## Learning